 “Hey,” Jace has an idea.
 “Remember when David and you sang at the frat house.”

 “Well, we barely sang.”

 “Well, numb nuts over here blew out his voice and can’t sing.
-You want to fill in, or at least do a song.
-We’re all having to pick up after him.”
+You want to fill in, or at least do a song?
+We’re all having to pick up for him.”

 “Thanks for making me feel worse,” I complain.

 “Well, there is this one Rod Stewart song I always sing.”

 “That’ll be great.
 Which one?
 I hope it’s Maggie May.”